Ankle Fusion (Arthrodesis)

-Arthrodesis is a type of surgery to fuse the bones of your ankle joint into one piece, eliminating the joint itself.
+Ankle Fusion (Arthrodesis) is a type of surgery to fuse the bones of the ankle joint into one piece, eliminating the joint itself.
 While your fused joint loses flexibility, it can bear weight better, is more stable, and is no longer painful.
 The surgery is usually done to treat arthritis in the ankle.

 Arthritis can affect any joint in the foot.
 Over time, the smooth cartilage on the surface of the bones wears away.
 This results in pain, inflammation, and swelling in your joint.